anjadrayton/fly-flashcards/README.md

 # Fly Flashcards
-Still a work in progress but feel free to visit the site https://flyflashcards.herokuapp.com/ (please view on phone)

-Created by @anjadrayton, @aaronwlw and @Chaddy35 as part of @lewagon bootcamp.
+Still a work in progress but feel free to visit the site on a **phone** https://flyflashcards.herokuapp.com/ Created by @anjadrayton, @aaronwlw and @Chaddy35 as part of @lewagon bootcamp.

 This project was created for students who struggle with procrastination.
 Our mission is to create a gamified flashcard app that makes the learning process super engaging.